jxhou/ContentExplorer/design docs/Router.md

 # routing

 ## Summery
 Angular routing is based on dynamic component creation (see more detailed discussion in DynamicContent.md).
-Any routed components are implicitly declared as entryComponent which will be compiled by Angular to generate componentFactory, which can then be used to dynamically create a component.
-The route declaration actually results in two provide declarations: ANALYZE_FOR_ENTRY_COMPONENTS, and ROUTES, the former of which is the provider for entryComponents, the later is the provider of routing tree.
+Any routed components are implicitly declared as entryComponents which will be compiled by Angular to generate componentFactory, which can then be used to dynamically create a component.
+The route declaration actually results in two provider declarations: ANALYZE_FOR_ENTRY_COMPONENTS, and ROUTES, the former of which is the provider for entryComponents (declaring route components as entryComponents), the later is the provider of routing tree (adding components to the route tree).

 There are two types of routes: eagerly loaded or lazy loaded.